 - 1. Forums: The 1st comment deadline for forums is Sunday, 11:59 pm.
-All forums lock at 11:59 pm Wednesdays.
+All forums lock at 12 Noon on Wednesdays.
 Forum work cannot be made up. - 2.
-Individual Projects/Course Project: Projects or assignments submitted late will have a penalty of 20% of the total value.
-(One letter grade deduction) - 3.
-Exams: There are two Exams.
+Individual Projects/Course Project: Projects or assignments submitted late will have a penalty of 25% of the total value.
+All assignments/projects are due by 12 Noon on the due date. - Exams: There are two Exams.
 There is no Final Exam.
 Students have three days to complete each exam.
 NO Make-Up Exam will be permitted.